h3rald/min/site/contents/home.md

   <section class="pitch pure-u-1 pure-u-md-2-3">
     <em>min</em> is a functional, concatenative programming language
     with a minimalist syntax, a small but practical standard library, and an advanced REPL.
-All packed in less than 1MB.
+All packed in about 1MB.
   </section>
   <section class="centered pure-u-1 pure-u-md-1-3">
     <a class="pure-button pure-button-primary" href="/download/"><i class="ti-download"></i> download min v{{$version}}</a><br />